gsi-ee/go4/Go4ExampleUserStore/Readme.md

 ## Run analysis.
 Analysis can be started from the Go4 GUI or by command line:
 ~~~
-   shell> go4analysis -random -number 1000 -userstore test.root
+   go4analysis -random -number 1000 -userstore test.root
 ~~~
 Here "-number 1000" parameter specifies number of processed events, "-userstore test.root" configure name of output file.

 ## Creating a new class
-Provide the definition and implementation files (.h and .cxx) Add class in Makefile and XXXLinkDef.h
+Provide the definition and implementation files (.h and .cxx) Add class in Makefile and XXXLinkDef.h, then `make all`.
-Then make all.

 ## Adopt the example
 Change TXXXEvent to represent your event data.